|Riverdale Community Sign In|

 2002 The Lisman Laboratories on the new floor of the Weinstein Science Building are officially dedicated.

-2003 Vinik Hall, housing the Offices of Upper School Admission and Institutional Advancement, and the two Alumni Memorial Fields, are officially dedicated at Homecoming/Reunion.
+2003 Vinik Hall, housing the Offices of Upper School Admission and Development, and the two Alumni Memorial Fields, are officially dedicated at Homecoming/Reunion.

 2005 The sixth grade moves up to the Hill Campus from the River, as a new Middle School division for Grades 6-8 is established and housed in the renovated Frank S. Hackett Hall.
 The Roger B. Boocock Library is enhanced and expanded as part of the renovation, and the Hill Campus Student Center is created by enlarging the Hill Campus Dining Room, capturing the former "wasted space" on the roof of the Marc A. Zambetti '80 Athletic Center.
 A covered second-floor walkway serves as a bridge between Frank S. Hackett Hall and the new Student Center.